goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 thesis draft, please include that as well.
 Please indicate clearly whether you're applying for a PhD or a postdoc position.
 The application deadline is June 15 2021, but candidates will be considered until the position is filled.

-The Goethe University Frankfurt promotes gender equality at work, which is why women are particularly invited to apply.
+The Goethe University Frankfurt promotes gender equality at work, and women are particularly invited to apply.

+## Other options

+1) Apply for a postdoc fellowship by the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship).
+2) Apply for a PhD, postdoc, or visitor fellowship by [DAAD](https://www2.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/).